 3. Start appreciating

-Appreciate the bed you sleep it.
+Appreciate the bed you sleep in.
 Appreciate your significant other.
-Appreciate the clothes you have on your back, your car, your food.
+Appreciate the clothes you have on your back, your car, and your food.
 But mostly, don’t forget to appreciate what you bring into the world.
 Start to see the joy you bring to others.
 Give thought to the impact of that joy and its ripple effects.
 Just because you are not aware, does not mean it has not extended itself further than you can imagine.